 Studying every single report would be time consuming.
 Instead, machine learning and natural language processing techniques have been used to analyse text syntax structures in the CoPs and identify keywords based on the 33 core elements listed in the UNCTAD Guidance, organised according to the four themes listed above: economic (A), environmental (B), social (C) and institutional (D).4 Every report then received a score for each of the indicators: (0) if there was no mention of the indicator; (1) if the indicator was mentioned but with no quantitative information; or (2) if the report covered the indicator including quantitative information.5

 Figure 5 shows the estimates from this exercise for 32 UNCTAD Core Indicators.
 Basic economic outcomes (revenue, value added and net value added) were routinely made available as well as “traditional” resource-related measures of productivity (water use and energy efficiency).
 Apart from that, there were large gaps in all four themes of sustainability reporting.
 Some disclosure elements, particularly in the institutional, environmental and social domains, were hardly reported at all.
 This was the case, for example, for indicators such as water stress (B.1.3), training on anti-corruption issues (D.2.2), compensation of board members (D.1.5), the representation of women as board members (D.1.2) and the expenditure on employee health and safety (C.3.1).
 It is noteworthy that, whenever an element was included in the report, it was in most cases supported by quantitative indicators.
-This was evidenced by the few occurrences of green areas in figure 5.
+This was evidenced by the few occurrences of brown areas in figure 5.

 There are, however, large disparities across countries.
 Map 2 shows the average compliance rate with sustainability reporting.
 To obtain country-level figures, the average percentage of elements reported by firms registered in the different countries was calculated, including elements reported with and without indicators.
 For example, a value of 50 per cent for country A means that firms from country A mentioned in their reports, on average, half of the elements included in the Guidance.